I am re-posting an article from three years ago, about my hometown, and Memorial Day

 Fifty-eight villagers had died fighting for the Union Army.

 Many of them fell on the same day, holding the line at Gettysburg.

 Some were draftees.
 A good number of them were immigrants.
 German, English, Irish, Canadian, they died along with the native-born.

-Waterloo’s ceremonies were not the earliest, nor were they the sole inspiration for our national day of commemoration.
+Waterloo’s ceremonies were not the earliest memorial services, nor were they the sole inspiration for our national day of commemoration.
 Nonetheless, the village should be recognized as a “birthplace,” because it was the first community to institute a non-sectarian, community-wide, official event.
 All businesses in the village closed that day, and the commemorations have been consistently observed, in peacetime and wartime, each and every year since 1866.

 In Waterloo, it was never “Decoration Day;” it has always been called “Memorial Day.”